ajaypatil2498/myRepo/readme.md

-This is a demo repository created to understand git commands.
+This is a demo repository created to understand git commands and git desktop app.